livechat/chat.io-docs/site/content/configuration-api/readme.md

 1. Sign up or sign in to the [Developers Console](https://console.chat.io/).
 2. Create a Backend app.
-3. Copy the Client Secret and Client ID
+3. Copy the Client Secret and Client ID.

 <!--
 ## Working example